atique-atq/beanstalkedu-task-client/README.md

 ### `Description`

 * User Must used the file in `.csv` format.
-* If file is in the correct format, it will be downloaded automatically.
+* If file is in the correct format, it will be downloaded automatically otherwise it will give corresponding error message.
 * While the file is being processed from the server and getting back, there will be a loading icon in the submit button.
-* For invalid file content, proper error message will be shown.s